xtuml/bridgepoint/doc-bridgepoint/notes/9556_import_existing_project.int.md

 ### 3. Background

 This issue is raised to resolve a problem that occurs when a user uses the Eclipse import functionality to import an existing Eclipse project into their workspace and they do NOT select the option to "import project into workspace".
 In this use case, the Model Explorer tree is not properly updated.
-When this occurs, the user must close and reopen the Model Explorer perspective to resolve the problem.
+When this occurs, the user must close and reopen the Model Explorer view to resolve the problem.

 ![Image showing the problem](9556_before_fix.png)

 ### 4. Requirements

-4.1 After importing an existing workspace which contains a xtUML model into Eclipse, the Model Explorer tree shall show the full model when the tree is expanded.
+4.1 After importing an existing workspace which contains an xtUML model into Eclipse, the Model Explorer tree shall show the full model when the tree is expanded.

 4.1.1 This behavior shall be consisent regardless of the state of the "import project into workspace" preference.